hapv3/neural-compiler/SUPPORTED_OPS.md

 - At least one Input's shape must match the OFM's shape
 - IFM and OFM data types must match
-- IFM must be int8
+- IFM must be int8 or uint8

 ### Ethos-U55 and Ethos-U65 TFLite SLICE Constraints